dimitrisstamatakis/react-native-printer-imin/README.md

 <device-name>       device (or unauthorized)
 ```

-If you see `unauthorized`, check the Device's screen, probably a modal has appears that you need to confirm.
+- If you see `unauthorized`, check the Device's screen, probably a modal has appears that you need to confirm.
-if you see `device`, you are good to go, proceed to next step.
+- if you see `device`, you are good to go, proceed to next step.

-8. Now we need to bind the Metro Server running on the PC through the ADB to make the device to think that its running locally.
+8. Now we need to **bind the Metro Server** running on the PC **through the ADB** to make the device to think that its running locally.

 ```sh
 ➜  adb reverse tcp:3000 tcp:3000
 3000
 ```

-> 🚨⚠️ Usually RN Devs use `adb reverse tcp:8081 tcp:8081`, but iMin has something running on port 8081 or its blocked, therefore we need to use a different one.
+> 🚨⚠️ Usually RN Devs use `adb reverse tcp:8081 tcp:8081`, but iMin has something running on port 8081 or its blocked, therefore we need to use a different port.

 9. Now execute the following to start the Metro Bundler's Dev Server: